tastytea/mastodon-cpp/README.md

 ## Upgrading from below 0.10.0

-`Mastodon::API::get`, `::get_stream`, `::post`, `::put` and `::del` don't take std::string as parameter anymore, only `parametermap`s.
+`Mastodon::API::get`, `::get_stream`, `::post`, `::put` and `::del` don't take `std::string` as parameter to API-calls anymore, only `parametermap`s.
 The old behaviour is still supported but is deprecated and will be removed in version 1.0.0.

 ## Upgrading from below 0.7.0